 Scent and romance have always been intrinsically connected.
-If you think back to the first person you ever had a crush on, it’s likely that you remember their aroma (Lynx Africa crew, I see you).
+If you think back to the first person you ever had a crush on, it’s likely that you remember their aroma (Axe Apollo crew, I see you).
 The idea that smell and attraction are entangled makes sense when you remember that fresh roses, chocolate boxes and sweet perfumes are at the heart of pretty much every Valentine’s Day campaign.

 Although artificial fragrances are beloved by many, some people like things more au naturel.
-Known as olfactophilia, Psychology Dictionary defines it as a "carnal interest in and stimulation by body odours."
+Known as olfactophilia, Psychology Dictionary defines it as a "carnal interest in and stimulation by body odors."
 This sexual arousal can come from someone’s natural smell or from more specific scents, like vaginal fluids, semen and sweat in intimate bodily areas.
 But how many of us are actually attracted to our partner’s natural smell?

 Twenty-six-year-old Sophie* says the smell of sweat is a definite turn-on but only when it’s someone she’s already attracted to.
 "I think for me it’s less about the immediate post-gym smell but if they smell a little musky or natural-smelling, it’s like, Oooh, hello.
 Or if you’re lying in their armpit and it doesn’t smell the freshest?
 I like that," she explains.